Can You Pressure Wash Pool Filters? Safe Cleaning Guide

 - Gloves when handling filters

-- Avoid pointing the pressure washer at yourself or others
+- Avoid spraying the hose nozzle at yourself or others

 If using chemical soaks, add proper ventilation and chemical-resistant gloves to your safety gear.